The King of Fighters (film)

-The King of Fighters is a 2010 science fiction martial arts film directed by Gordon Chan from a screenplay by Rita Augustine and Matthew Ryan Fischer, based on the video game series of the same name published by SNK Playmore.
+The King of Fighters, known specifically as Gordon Chan's The King of Fighters (or KOF 2009 by fans) is a 2009 science fiction martial arts film directed by Gordon Chan from a screenplay by Rita Augustine and Matthew Ryan Fischer, based on the video game series of the same name published by SNK Playmore.
 The film stars Maggie Q, Sean Faris, Ray Park, David Leitch, and Will Yun Lee.
 In the plot, the last surviving descendants of three legendary clans are continuously transported to other dimensions to test their martial arts skills during the King of Fighters tournament against an evil force that seeks to invade and infect the real world.

 Plot

 The King of Fighters is a tournament held in an alternate dimension.
 When contestants are issued challenges, they enter the tournament via a special Bluetooth headset.

 Mai Shiranui and her boyfriend Iori Yagami attend a private unveiling of three relics at a museum in Boston: The Kagura Mirror, the Yagami Necklace and the Kusanagi Sword.
 Rugal Bernstein storms into the exhibit and steals the three relics, and uses them to disappear into a dimensional portal to awaken the mythical entity known as the Orochi, which grants limitless powers.
 The sword is revealed to be a fake and the quest is delayed.
 Mai is told by an injured Chizuru Kagura the real sword is with Saisyu Kusanagi at a mental institution.
 She is warned that Iori should not be involved in her quest to defeat Rugal.
 At the institution, Mai meets a catatonic Saisyu and his son Kyo but Iori's presence suddenly breaks Saisyu's catatonic state, and the elder Kusanagi threatens to kill Iori before losing consciousness and dying.

 At another hospital, Chizuru is informed by her colleague Scott that Rugal has altered the King of Fighters database and issued challenges to fighters around the world.
 CIA agent Terry Bogard enters Chizuru's room, demanding information on Rugal's whereabouts and the tournament.
 She tells that different dimensions exist, but when he does not believe it, she tells him to go to Seattle and ask Mai, who is an undercover operative sent by the CIA to infiltrate Chizuru's organization a year ago.

 At a cemetery in Seattle, where Saisyu is buried, Kyo and Iori confront each other.
 Iori explains that both Kusanagi and Yagami clans were destined to be enemies.
 Mai hitches a ride with Kyo to his home, where she explains that she is looking for the Kusanagi Sword.
 Kyo tells her that centuries ago, a Yagami ancestor attempted to release the Orochi, but it consumed him with murderous rage.
 Kyo's ancestor killed the Yagami and returned the Orochi into its world.
 Mai tells Kyo that Rugal is out to unleash the Orochi.
 Kyo wants to confront Rugal, who destroyed his father's mental state.